 The Ctrl + F3 shortcut.

 Activate the cell you want to name (just click inside of it).
 Then press Ctrl + F3.
 The Name window will display, showing all existing named cells and allow you to provide a name for the cell in which the cursor current resides.
 Type the name.
-Read Tip for more on this helpful naming feature that Excel provides.
+Read the Tip below for more on this helpful naming feature that Excel provides.

 When you press Ctrl-F3, Excel presumes that the value contained in the cell immediately to the left of the cell you are naming is the name you want to assign, and will propose it to you.
-(If the name of the adjacent cell is made up of two words, such as "Client Name", Excel will automatically place an underline (_) between the two words and propose "Client_Name".)
+(If the name of the adjacent cell is made up of two words, such as "Client Name", Excel will automatically place an underscore character (_) between the two words and propose "Client_Name".)

 See the next section for additional ways to name a cell from any adjacent cell.